VincentZalzal/noisy/README.md

 ```
 (see it on [Compiler Explorer](https://godbolt.org/z/fPEzc4do4))

 You can also use it inside your tests.
-For example, after using `vz::Noisy`:
+For example, after testing your generic function with `vz::Noisy`, you can validate the number of calls for all special member functions:
 ```cpp
     const vz::Counters expected_counts = {
         .m_instance    = 5,